Healthdirect Free Australian health advice you can count on.

 Impact on your emotions

-An organ transplant can affect not just your body but how you feel.
-Some people experience stress from possible organ rejection or side effects from medicines.
-Others find it difficult to adapt to their new situation.
+An organ transplant can affect how you feel.
+It’s normal to experience many different emotions.
+You might feel stressed about possible organ rejection, or feel sad and anxious as a side effect of your medicines.
+You might find it difficult to adapt to your new situation.

 It may help to speak with your healthcare team about how you feel following the procedure.
-You may also want to contact patient support groups to hear from people who have also had an organ transplant.
+You may also want to meet other people who have had an organ transplant.

 Life after an organ transplant

-If you have had an organ transplant, you will probably need to take medications and have regular medical appointments for the rest of your life.
+If you have had an organ transplant, you will need to take medicines and have regular medical appointments for the rest of your life.
+This will help you stay healthy and avoid organ rejection.

-Rejection occurs when your body treats the transplanted organ as foreign and attacks it.
-Anti-rejection medications work on the immune system to stop this from happening.
-However, anti-rejection medicines may bring a higher risk of side effects such as infection.
-You and your healthcare team will usually need to work together to balance the risk of organ rejection with the risk of side effects.
+Rejection occurs when your body sees the transplanted organ as ‘foreign’ and attacks it.
+Anti-rejection medicines (also called immunosuppressants) control your immune system to stop this from happening.
+However, anti-rejection medicines can cause side effects and increase your risk of infections and some cancers.
+You and your healthcare team will need to work together to balance these risks.

-It is also important to live a healthy lifestyle to help your transplanted organ last as long as possible.
-This usually includes things such as eating healthily, not smoking and getting enough physical activity.
-Your healthcare team will probably give you specific advice on taking care of your transplanted organ.
+It is also important to live a healthy lifestyle to stay well and help your transplanted organ last as long as possible.
+This includes:

 Learn more here about the development and quality assurance of healthdirect content.